|Quick Facts: Plumbers, Pipefitters, and Steamfitters|

 |High school diploma or equivalent|

-Plumbers, pipefitters, and steamfitters work in factories, homes, businesses, and other places where there are pipes or septic systems.
+Plumbers, pipefitters, and steamfitters work in factories, homes, businesses, and other places where there are pipes and related systems.
 Plumbers are often on call for emergencies, so evening and weekend work is common.

-Although most plumbers, pipefitters, and steamfitters learn on the job through an apprenticeship, some start out by attending a technical school.
-Most states and localities require plumbers to be licensed.
+Most plumbers, pipefitters, and steamfitters learn on the job through an apprenticeship.
+Some attend a vocational-technical school before receiving on-the-job training.
+Most states require plumbers to be licensed.

-Employment of plumbers, pipefitters, and steamfitters is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
-New construction and building maintenance and repair should drive demand for these workers, and overall job opportunities are expected to be good.
+Employment of plumbers, pipefitters, and steamfitters is projected to grow 2 percent from 2021 to 2031, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for plumbers, pipefitters, and steamfitters.